stacks-network/docs/docs/tutorials/hello-stacks.md

 If you run this you should see the message printed at the bottom of the screen.

 ## Wrapping Up and Next Steps

 Here we've just gone over a very simple and very brief example of a Stacks application.
 This was meant to give you a high level introduction to the Stacks ecosystem and how you might begin building Stacks dapps.

 There is obvisouly a lot more to learn, so here are a few good places to continue your learning.

 ### Stacks Academy

 Stacks Academy is your guide to all things Stacks.
 This comprehensive walkthrough will cover key concepts about Stacks so you can learn everything you need to know about how it works.

 [View Stacks Academy](../stacks-academy/)

 ### Clarity Book

 The Clarity Book, Clarity of Mind, is the go-to resource for mastering Clarity.
 It will teach you Clarity developmenet from start to finish so you can begin writing high-quality Clarity smart contracts.

 [Read the Clarity Book](https://book.clarity-lang.org/)

 ### Clarity Universe

 Prefer a more immersive experience?
-Clarity Universe is a cohort-based guide to learning Clarity, complete with live instruction and office hours so you can master Clarity.
+Clarity Universe is a start-to-finish guide to learning Clarity, with self-paced option and a guided cohort-based option.

 [Enroll in Clarity Universe](https://clarity-lang.org/universe)

 ### Community Tutorials

 There is an ever-growing list of tutorials created by members of the Stacks community so you can learn how to accomplish different tasks and build useful things with Stacks.

 [View Community Tutorials](../tutorials/community-tutorials.md)

 ### Go Pro

 Looking to get paid to build something awesome with Stacks?
 Be sure to see all the different opportunities available to you like full-time jobs, grants, the startup accelerator, and more.

 [Go Pro](../going-pro/)

 ### Get Involved

 Finally, be sure to get involved in the Stacks community by [joining Discord](https://discord.gg/5DJaBrf) and [checking out the website](https://stacks.co) to learn more about Stacks.